-- · Analysing the processes and impacts of tourism development in Hawaii - · Use Geographic Information Systems (GIS) to identify a key contemporary issue such as human trafficking. - · Students will conduct independent research focused around different coastal environments (beaches) - · Analysing a contemporary geographic issue, around sustainability (topic determined by current global issues and events) - · Interpretation of visuals and written work to show an understanding of natural and cultural environments.
+- · Analysing the processes and impacts of tourism development in Hawaii - · Use Geographic Information Systems (GIS) to identify a key contemporary issue such as human trafficking. - Students will conduct independent research focused around sustainable tourism in Rotorua. - · Analysing the contemporary geographic issue of plastic pollution in our oceans and the impacts on people.

 Course Costs: \$30 - covers course booklets.
-Field trip to a coastal environment to be confirmed.
-NZQF STANDARDS
+Field trip to Rotorua to be confirmed.

-Title Ext / Int Credits 91427 Demonstrate understanding of how a cultural process shapes geographic environment(s) External 4 91429 Demonstrate understanding of a given environment through selection and application of geographic skills and concepts External 4 91430 Conduct geographic research with consultation Internal 5 91431 Analyse aspects of contemporary geographic issue Internal 3 91432 Apply spatial analysis, with consultation, to solve a geographic problem Internal 3 Total Credits 19
+Title Ext / Int Credits 91427 Demonstrate understanding of how a cultural process shapes geographic environment(s) External 4 91430 Conduct geographic research with consultation Internal 5 91431 Analyse aspects of contemporary geographic issue Internal 3 91432 Analyse aspects of a geographic topic at a global scale Internal 3 91433 Apply spatial analysis, with consultation, to solve a geographic problem Internal 3 Total Credits 18